jdittrich/userNeedResearchBook/text/allURBook.md

 place later:

 -   \[Titel:\]misc
-	-   god: Shortcuts
+	-   God: Shortcuts
 	-   I need to ask the print shop what this design would cost
-	-   bad: Doing the same steps over and over again.
+	-   Bad: Doing the same steps over and over again.
 	-   \[…many other points…\]

 Inside the misc group some possibilities for future insights